XTheMoose/ChessGame/README.md

 # ChessGame
  Simple Chess Game with Graphics and Local Pass and Play.

-Currrently in Development.
+ This program is no longer being developed.